electronhead/whendo/README.md

 (venv) blah blah $ pip install /path/to/wheel/file/ (venv) blah blah $ python run.py --host 127.0.0.1 --port 8000
 ```
-Jupyter notebooks are a great way to get start with using whendo.
+whendo stores its files in {home}/.whendo.
 ```
+from datetime import time
-from whendo.sdk.client import Client
+from whendo.sdk.client import Client from whendo.core.scheduler import TimelyScheduler from whendo.core.actions.gpio_action import TogglePin

-# create an action that toggles pin 25
+# create an action that toggles pin 25 (connected to red LED)
 red_action = TogglePin(pin:25)

-# create a scheduler that executes an action at the 15th second after the
+# create a scheduler that executes an action at the 15th
-# top of the minute from 8:00 to 18:00.
+# second after the top of the minute, from 8:00 to 18:00.
+# The start and stop times operate on a 24 hour clock.
-daily_by_minute = TimelyScheduler(interval=1, start=time(8,0,0), stop=time(18,0,0), second=15)
+daily_by_minute = TimelyScheduler(interval=1, start=time(8,0,0), stop=time(18,0,0))
+# reverse the start and stop times to start at 18:00 and stop
+# at 8:00.
+nightly_by_minute = TimelyScheduler(interval=1, start=time(18,0,0), stop=time(8,0,0))

 # run individually...
 red_action.execute()